GerardMT/Hair/README.md

 # Hair
 A simple CPU driven hair system with an OpenGL renderer.
-Used Qt 5 as the base framework.
+Qt 5 used as the base framework.

 The hair system is based on discrete particles simulation and virtual springs.